pgryko/mnist-chest-xray-classification-pytorchlighning-tensorboard/README.md

-# Chest X-Ray Classification using Deep Learning and MLFLOW
+# Chest X-Ray Classification using Deep Learning, pytorch lightning, tensorboard and MedMNIST

 ## Project Overview
 This project implements a deep learning solution for binary classification of chest X-rays using the ChestMNIST dataset from MedMNIST.
 The system includes custom CNN architectures, transfer learning approaches, and extensive model interpretability features.